superduperdot/auth-app/README.md

 # Brale API Authentication Demo v1.0

 A minimal React application built with Vite that demonstrates OAuth2 client credentials authentication with the Brale API.
+Uses the api at https://docs.brale.xyz

 ## Features